💰Economic Model

 The SIR protocol operates through a synergistic three-token model, each serving distinct but interconnected roles:

-Dividend Distribution: Stake SIR to earn a share of protocol fees paid in WETH
+Dividend Distribution: Stake SIR to earn a share of protocol fees (WETH on Ethereum, WHYPE on HyperEVM, WETH on MegaETH)

 Continuous Issuance: 2.015 billion SIR per year, creating sustainable liquidity incentives